-Have you ever thought where the diamonds of the whole world are?
+Have you ever thought about where the diamonds of the whole world are?
 Of course, on the diamond exchanges - the epicenter of the world's largest deals, featuring the finest samples of precious stones.

 Diamond exchange is a club where the experts sell and buy rough and polished diamonds.
-The members of diamond exchange provide comfortable conditions and convenient infrastructure for trading operations.
+The members of the diamond exchange provide comfortable conditions and convenient infrastructure for trading operations.
 Today there are thirty diamond exchanges in the world.
 These exchanges compete with each other: some are actively increasing the level of cooperation with their partners, while others are betting on zero tax and minimal bureaucracy.
-The most famous of which are located in Israel, Belgium, Great Britain, Canada and India.
+The most famous of which are located in Israel, Belgium, Great Britain, Canada, and India.

-These five diamond exchanges make a difference in the global trade.
+These five diamond exchanges make a difference in global trade.
 They represent the best samples of stones of any type, color, size, cut.

 1. Ramat-Gan (Israel)

 December 8, 1937 - the first Diamond Club in the world started working in Israel and is considered to be the countdown of the history of the Israeli Diamond Exchange.
 The Israel Diamond Exchange in Ramat-Gan is also one of the largest and most professional diamond exchanges in the world.

 It was possible to buy and sell both large diamonds and jewelry with precious stones.
 A single room over several decades has turned into a huge complex of four buildings.
 There are about three thousand members on the Israel Diamond Exchange now.
 More than 6,000 people visit the diamond exchange every day.

 The friendly policy of the country's leadership facilitated the active development of the exchange: rough diamonds are imported and exported duty-free, the interests of the Diamond Club are at the international level.
 Moreover, the activities of all enterprises, including jewelry stores and consulting agencies, are strictly controlled.